raspberrypilearning/touch-free-tap/en/step_4.md

 --- task ---
 Click **Run**.
-Move your hand above the sensor — the distance values should change.
+Move your hand in front of the sensor — the distance values should change.
 --- /task ---